Sunni Islam in Iraq: History

 16th-century Ottoman miniature depicting Abu Hanifa, a scholar of Iraqi Sunni Arab descent, born in Kufa and founder of the Hanafi school of Sunni jurisprudence.
 His legal tradition remains one of the most widely followed within Sunni Islam worldwide.

-Iraqi Sunni Arabs largely originated as a mixture of Arab Muslims who settled in Iraq after the Islamic conquest of Iran, as well as natives who were Arabized.
+Iraqi Sunni Arabs largely originated as a mixture of Arab Muslims who settled in Iraq after the Islamic conquest of the Sasanian Empire, as well as natives who were Arabized.
 In the early Islamic period, Iraq was a key center of the Abbasid Caliphate, with the city of Baghdad serving as its capital from the 8th to the 13th century.
 Sunni Arabs played a significant role in the administration (including the ruling Abbasid dynasty) and cultural life of the caliphate, and many important figures of Islamic scholarship and literature emerged from Iraq during this time and during the Islamic Golden Age.
 Before the creation of nation states, Iraqi Sunni Arabs identified with the wider neighboring Sunni Arab populations.
 After the dissolution of the Ottoman Empire, King Faisal I was installed as ruler of Iraq.
 Iraqi Sunni Arab identity consolidated after the independence of Iraq, where Iraqi Sunni Arabs inhabited the provinces of Al-Anbar, Salah al-Din, Nineveh, Kirkuk, Diyala, and parts of Baghdad.

 Sectarian identities in Iraq were deeply tied to regional and tribal affiliation, with Sunnis and Shias historically inhabiting segregated regions —with a degree of overlap and coexistence— each with their own historical narrative.
 The regions inhabited by Iraqi Sunni Arabs were the historic regions of Al-Jazira and Upper Mesopotamia while the Shia stronghold has historically been southern Iraq, known as Babylonia or Sawad (the latter of which is also called Lower Mesopotamia), which, while remaining strongly Arab, has had more Persianate influence compared to Sunni areas (most recently contributed by the rule of the Safavid dynasty).
-Sunni identity in Al-Jazira also reflects Arabian tribal traditions, following the Arab conquest of Mesopotamia and newer Ottoman-era connections to Levantine, Eastern European and Balkan cultures, contributing to a cultural background with different influences to that of the Shia-majority regions of the south.
+Sunni identity in Al-Jazira and West Iraq strongly reflects Bedouin heritage and Arabian tribal traditions, following the Arab conquest of Mesopotamia and newer minor Ottoman-era connections to Levantine, Eastern European and Balkan cultures, contributing to a cultural background with different influences to that of the Shia-majority regions of the south but strongly rooted in the culture of Arabian Peninsula rather than the Mediterranean or Iran.